GSecurity1979/Notes/Guide to Star Trek Online.md

 Regarding uptime, it would be a good idea to rely on stuff that has high uptime, provided it does decent dmg during it's uptime.

-Try to login for at least 15 mins a day, if nothing else, just to do events.
+Try to login for at least 15 mins a day, if nothing else, just to do events, preferably an hour to do your daily missions too.

 # Space Keybinds
 Copy the following in notepad and save as `Space.txt`.
 Then while you are in space in STO, type `/unbind_all` and then `/bind_load_file D:\Space.txt` (or the path where you saved the file).